 The frozen cycle does require less of your body and less money out of your pocket at the time of the transfer, but don’t forget you can’t have frozen embryos without initially getting the ovarian stimulation and embryo development (unless you are using a donor egg).
 If this is your first go at IVF you will still need to go through the same steps it takes to get the fresh embryos, but it is up to you to decide when you want them to be transferred.

-Studies conflict on differences in the two processes with regard to important variables.
+Studies conflict on differences between fresh vs. frozen embryo transfers, with regard to important variables.
 For example, some studies supporting frozen embryos favor women between the ages of 35 and 42.
 These women chose to freeze their eggs when they were younger, therefore the eggs took to their bodies more successfully than if they had gone through the process of extracting and fertilizing them at their current age.

 Other results highlight that in a fresh cycle process the uterine lining is exposed to unnaturally high levels of estrogen and progesterone which could interfere with the fertilization process.